 - If you drop off/pick up outside of the site please be considerate of our neighbours.
 In particular please drive carefully if you use St Giles’ Church drive as it is our main pedestrian access point and it is used by many other organisations and parents with very small children.

 - Please avoid picking up and dropping off at the corner of Chalk Lane opposite the school.
 Not only does this block the highway, it is very dangerous.

-- Only Upper sixth pupils living more than half a mile from the School and with a full driving licence are permitted to park on site.
+- Only Upper sixth pupils living more than 1.5 miles from the School and with a full driving licence are permitted to park on site.
 They must apply for a permit from Suzanne.Wilding@cityoflondon.gov.uk and display this in their windscreen/dashboard.